taocpp/PEGTL/doc/Errors-and-Exceptions.md

 Since `raise()` is only instantiated for those rules for which `must<>` could trigger an exception, it is sufficient to provide specialisations of the error message string for those rules.
 Furthermore, there will be a compile-time error (i.e. a `static_assert`) for all rules for which the specialisation was forgotten although `raise()` could be called.

-The [control class](Control-and-Debug.md) provided by `must_if<>` also turns, by default, local failures into global failure if an error message is provided, i.e. if the error message is not `nullptr`.
+The [control class](Control-and-Normal.md) provided by `must_if<>` also turns, by default, local failures into global failure if an error message is provided, i.e. if the error message is not `nullptr`.
 This means that one can provide additional points in the grammar where a global failure is triggered, even when the grammar contains no `must<>` error points.

 The above feature also means that a rule which is used both with and without `must<>`, one would not only provide a custom error message for the location where the rule is failing within a `must<>`-context, but local errors in other contexts are implicitly turned into global error.
-If this behaviour is not intended, one can disable the "turn local to global failure" feature by setting `raise_on_failure` to `false` in the wrapper class:
+If this behavior is not intended, one can disable the "turn local to global failure" feature by setting `raise_on_failure` to `false` in the wrapper class:

 ```c++
 struct error